thecheapstore/vredeburg/src/posts/tata-neu-hdfc.md

 ### WHY SHOULD YOUR FRIENDS & FAMILY APPLY FOR TATA NEU HDFC BANK CREDIT CARD

 <ul class="list-disc pl-5">
-<>liYou get 7% money back as tata neu coins (2% due to the card + 5% on TataNeu app) for all Tata brands like BigBasket, Air Asia, Tata 1mg, Croma, TataCliQ, Westside, Titan, Tanishq, etc.</li>
+<li>You get 7% money back as tata neu coins (2% due to the card + 5% on TataNeu app) for all Tata brands like BigBasket, Air Asia, Tata 1mg, Croma, TataCliQ, Westside, Titan, Tanishq, etc.</li>
 <li>Applicable for transactions done on TataNeu app/website and registering for Tata NeuPass
 Upto 1.5% savings on all UPI spends via Tata Neu App using NeuCard (maximum of Rs 500 per month) Get 12 free airport lounge access (8 domestic + 4 International) per annum on NeuCard Infinity